jindraivanek/talks-2024-devtalks-data-structures/slides.md

 <v-clicks>

-- mutation is common source of bugs
+- mutation is a common source of bugs
 - immutable data are easier to reason about
   - value passed to a function, can't be changed
   - easier refactoring